polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor-wip/README.md

 Please think while reading the story.
 Think therefore you are.

-## The Adventure of Tenny, the Tensor Hero's Journey
+## The Adventure of Tenny, the Tensor: A Hero's Journey

 ### ACT 1: THE ORDINARY WORLD - 0D